A. L. McCann

 Andrew Lachlan McCann is an Australian academic and writer of horror fiction.

 Biography

 McCann lives in Victoria and holds both an MA from the University of Melbourne and a PhD from Cornell University.
 His academic work has won him awards and fellowships.
-McCann has also published works in topics such as politics and history.
+McCann has also published works on topics such as politics and history.
 He is a lecturer at the Melbourne University's English Department.
-McCann's first novel, The White Body of Evening was published in 2002 by HarperCollins.
+McCann's first novel, The White Body of Evening, was published in 2002 by HarperCollins.
 It won the 2002 Aurealis Award for best horror novel.
-His second novel was released in 2005, entitled Subtopia, and was published by Vulgar Press.
+His second novel, Subtopia, was published in 2005 by Vulgar Press.

-As a Sydney Review of Books contributor, McCann's subjects have ranged from Otto Dov Kulka to David Woodard.
+He is a contributor to the Sydney Review of Books.